Statement on Disclosure

 - Off-Label / Investigational Use Policy

 - Glossary of Terms

-AASLD staff, in collaboration with The Liver Meeting® Program Chairs, Planning Committees and/or Moderators, will review all faculty and abstract presenter disclosures prior to the meeting.
-Any potential conflicts of interest will be managed via the following ways:
+AASLD, in collaboration with The Liver Meeting® Program Chairs and Planning Committees will review all faculty and abstract presenter disclosures prior to the meeting.
+Any potential conflicts of interest (COI) will be managed via the following:

 - Slide Review of any presentations flagged during review for any potential Conflicts of Interest